-Our locally elected school board made an important decision on August 7, 2018, regarding a prudent, community-responsive general obligation bond package to generate revenue for some of the high priority repairs and upgrades detailed in the Facilities Needs Summary.
+Our locally elected school board made an important decision on August 7, 2018, to move forward with a prudent, community-responsive general obligation bond package to generate revenue for some of the high priority repairs and upgrades detailed in the Facilities Needs Summary.
 Our community overwhelmingly supported this bond by passing Measure BB in November 2018.

-For more information on Measure BB, please spend time exploring this webpage.
+For more information on Measure BB, please spend time exploring this section of our website.

 Facts about Measure BB

 Santa Clara Unified School District (SCUSD) provides a high-quality education to local K-12 students from the cities of Santa Clara and Sunnyvale, as well as portions of San Jose and unincorporated Santa Clara County.
 We are proud of the innovative teaching and learning we provide our students in the heart of Silicon Valley.

 We strive to prepare our students for success in college and the careers of the future.
 However, local school facilities have grown old and are now in critical need of repair and modernization.
 There is a long list of projects to complete in order to ensure all schools meet new and future standards.